psrenergy/PSRClassesInterface.jl/src/PSRDatabaseSQLite/README.md

 ## Migrations

-Migrations are an important part of the `PSRDBSQLite` framework.
+Migrations are an important part of the `DatabaseSQLite` framework.
 They are used to update the database schema to a new version without the need to delete the database and create a new one from scratch.
 Migrations are defined by two separate `.sql` files that are stored in the `migrations` directory of the model.
 The first file is the `up` migration and it is used to update the database schema to a new version.
 The second file is the `down` migration and it is used to revert the changes made by the `up` migration.
 Migrations are stored in directories in the model and they have a specific naming convention.
 The name of the migration folder should be the number of the version (e.g. `/migrations/1/`).

 ```md
 database/migrations